The 5 Relationship Types and 2 To Get Rid Of

 Personal Example

 We’ve been good friends for a long long time.
-He’s a little older than me and I expect getting a little staid in life as well.
+He’s a little older than me and I expect to get a little staid in life as well.

 In hindsight, we simply grew up together and had a couple of common interests which was the bond.
 When one relationship challenge is introduced (by me I’ll admit), he takes every opportunity to dump on me, as opposed to acceptance and moving forward with life.